MichaelCurrin/vue-quickstart/README.md

 ## About

-What is **Vue**?
+### What is Vue?

+> Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.

+### Why not React?

+Vue is intended to be more beginner-friendly (I agree it is) and the [vue](https://github.com/vuejs/vue) repo has more GH stars than the [react](https://github.com/facebook/react) repo, if that is any indication of adoption by the community.

+Vue is open-source and was created by one person originally.
+React was created at Facebook.

+### Resources

 Need are some resources to get started or learn more advanced topics?

 See [Vue](https://github.com/MichaelCurrin/learn-to-code/blob/master/en/topics/scripting_languages/JavaScript/frameworks.md#vue) in my Learn to Code project.

 ### Origin

-This project was created using:
+This project was created using the Vue CLI:

 ```sh
 $ npx @vue/cli create my-project